 Wildfires in Central Oregon and other areas may be impacting air quality today.

-- We are monitoring the Environmental Protection Agency (EPA) and Department of Environmental Quality (DEQ) Air Quality Index (AQI).
+- We are monitoring the Environmental Protection Agency (EPA) and Oregon Department of Environmental Quality (DEQ) Air Quality Index (AQI) – 8th and Emerson station in Bend.

 - For regional fire information, visit the Central Oregon Fire Info website.
 Fire information is available in English and Spanish.